Ruud van Nistelrooy: International career

 Van Nistelrooy earned 70 caps and scored 35 goals for the Netherlands.
 He made his debut for the national team in a friendly match against Germany on 18 November 1998.
 However, the cruciate ligament injury which postponed his transfer to Manchester United also ruled Van Nistelrooy out of Euro 2000.

-As the Dutch failed to qualify for the 2002 World Cup, Van Nistelrooy did not make his tournament debut for the Netherlands until Euro 2004, where he and the Czech Republic's Milan Baroš were the only players to score in all three group stage matches.
-The Netherlands reached the semi-finals where they were defeated by hosts Portugal 2–1.
-Van Nistelrooy was named in the tournament all-star team.
+The Dutch failed to qualify for the 2002 World Cup, being beaten to a playoff place by the Republic of Ireland.
+On 19 November 2003, Van Nistelrooy scored a hat-trick in a 6–0 win over Scotland in the UEFA Euro 2004 qualification playoffs, ensuring a place in the finals with a 6–1 aggregate win.
+At the finals in Portugal, he scored in a draw with Germany, a loss to the Czech Republic and twice in a 3–0 win over Latvia, to become the only player other than Czech Milan Baroš to net in all three group games at the tournament.

 During a 2006 World Cup qualifying match, he scored in the Dutch's 4–0 win over bottom-placed Andorra and was yellow-carded for going to Andorra player Antoni Lima and celebrating in front of him, following an incident six minutes before when Van Nistelrooy missed a penalty and Lima laughed at him.
 He was a part of coach Marco van Basten's squad for the 2006 World Cup finals, for which he served as the official FIFA/SOS ambassador.
 He started, and was substituted, in all of the Netherlands' group stage matches, and scored his lone goal against the Ivory Coast.
 Van Nistelrooy was dropped to the bench by Van Basten without an explanation for the Netherlands' second round match, which saw them again eliminated by Portugal.

-Van Basten left the striker out of the squad for a friendly against the Republic of Ireland on 16 August 2006.
-Dirk Kuyt replaced Van Nistelrooy in their next match against Portugal in September.
-After Klaas-Jan Huntelaar was unavailable for Euro 2008 qualifiers against Bulgaria and Belarus due to injury, Van Nistelrooy refused Van Basten's request to take his place on the roster.
+Van Basten left the striker out of the squad for a friendly against the Republic of Ireland on 16 August 2006, and Dirk Kuyt replaced him in their next match against Portugal in September.
+After Klaas-Jan Huntelaar was unavailable for Euro 2008 qualifiers against Bulgaria and Belarus due to injury, Van Nistelrooy refused Van Basten's request to take his place on the team.